yl3016/Real-Estate-Database-Frontend-CBS/README.md

 Maximum # of properties each person/instituion owns on one day.
 Th more properties a person/instituion holds per day, the higher the probability this person/instituion may be an investor.
 #2.
 Number of transactions with institutions in these categories: LLC/TRUST/CORP
 Investors register LLC/ TRUST/ HOLDINGS, transact properties to them and use them as intermediaries to make transactions for them.
 High # of transactions with specific intermediaries may indicate who are behind those intermediaries.
 The score is calculated based on 2 Benchmarks:
-1) # of transactions with intermediaries
+1) number of transactions with intermediaries
-2) Max # of transactions with specific intermediary
+2) Max number of transactions with specific intermediary
 #3.
 Site and mailing address comparison
 If a property was sold to a person with a different mailing address than the property address, it indicates that this person is an investor or second-home buyer.
 If this case happens to a person multiple times, than this person has a higher probability to be an investor.
 #4.
 Average holding time of properties